variousauthors/the-valley/NEXTSTEPS.md

     - [x] display the sprite
     - [x] clean up after battle

+#### BACKLOG

 - [] branch: what if random encounter is something that happens _before_ you move!?
 That way the monster sprite will leap up!
 In front of you!
      - [] put monster where the user trying to go, then we also do not have to keep track of facing!!!

+- [] refactor! split up logic into the game states
+  - each game state should have its own set of render functions, update functions, checks for state stability, checks for "done step", etc...
+- [] would be ideal if we could hide the background tile under the sprite... could just add this to the draw method for the state, so it always also draws 0 to that BG tile but it would need to store and restore it upon exiting the state

 - [] refactor! it is time to address sprites in a better way now that we are rendering player and encounter as sprites